ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 : A server configuration value for use in 0-RTT (see {{zero-rtt-exchange}}).

 CertificateVerify [6.3.8]
-: A signature over the entire handshake transcript using the key provided in the certificate message.
+: A signature over the handshake transcript using the key provided in the certificate message.

 Finished [6.3.9]
 : A MAC over the entire handshake transcript up to this point.
 {: br}

 Once the server has sent the Finished message, it can immediately generate the application traffic keys and start sending application